gael-force-rogue/color-sort-research/README.md

 # Color Sort Research

 Runs the intake and collects the detected hue from the optical sensor every 10ms.
-Stores teh numbers in a JSON array on the SD card. `analyze.py` takes the data and graphs to easily view peaks for rings.
+Stores the numbers in a JSON array on the SD card. `analyze.py` takes the data and graphs to easily view peaks for rings.

 ## Why?